Software-defined Dynamic 5G Network Slice Management for Industrial Internet of Things: Introduction

 \ifshort \begin{itemize} \item We describe DANSM's runtime heuristics algorithm that solves an optimization problem to autonomously assign the robotic repair sub-tasks to network slices; \item We show how DANSM can be realized as a microservices middleware component running in the 5G control plane; and \item We show results of empirically validating our claims. \end{itemize}

 \else

-\begin{itemize} \item We show how DANSM provides sub-tasks with a network slice that helps to maintain and improve network services and requirements for a specific type of sub-task thereby improving productivity in the industrial use case. \item To efficiently utilize the network resources and improve network scalability, we present a topology sorting algorithm to decide the sub-task priority that determines the dynamic and autonomous assignment/recycling of network resources within each network slice. \item To balance the load and minimize the queuing latency on the data plane, we present a multiple M/M/1 queue model of the data plane traffic and propose a heuristic algorithm to schedule the sub-tasks and manage the network resource based on the sub-task priority. \item We show extensive empirical results evaluating our ideas. \end{itemize} \fi
+\begin{itemize} \item To efficiently utilize the network resources and improve network scalability, we present a topology sorting algorithm to decide the sub-task priority that determines the dynamic and autonomous assignment/recycling of network resources within each network slice. \item To balance the load and minimize the queuing latency on the data plane, we present a multiple M/M/1 queue model of the data plane traffic and propose a heuristic algorithm to schedule the sub-tasks and dynamically manage the network resources based on the sub-task priority. \item We show how DANSM provides sub-tasks with a network slice that helps to maintain and improve network services and requirements for a specific type of sub-task thereby improving productivity in the industrial use case. \item We show extensive empirical results evaluating our ideas. \end{itemize} \fi

-The rest of this paper is organized as follows: Section~\ref{sec:methodology} presents details of our approach; Performance evaluations are presented and analyzed in Section~\ref{sec:Evaluation}; Related work is briefly summarized in Section~\ref{sec:RelatedWork}; and finally, Section~\ref{sec:ConclusionAndFutureWork} offers concluding remarks alluding to future work.
+The rest of this paper is organized as follows: Related work is briefly summarized in Section~\ref{sec:RelatedWork}; Section~\ref{sec:methodology} presents details of our approach; Performance evaluations are presented and analyzed in Section~\ref{sec:Evaluation}; and finally, Section~\ref{sec:ConclusionAndFutureWork} offers concluding remarks alluding to future work.

 \ifshort \else \fi